Driving sustainable investment in African Mining

 2025 Agenda Sessions

-Exploration and downstream opportunities – investing into the next generation of African mines
+Exploration with extraction – investing into the next generation of African mines.

 • Whilst the continent remains under-explored, are African nations well equipped to ramp up their exploration activities to meet global minerals demand?